057Monu/057Monu/README.md

 # Hi there <img src="wave.gif" width="45px">

 My name is 057Monu and I'm a currently a student.
-I'm from India, living in Delhi.
+I'm from India.

 - 🔭 I’m currently working on SpringBoot MVC and Laravel
 <!-- - ⚡ Fun fact: I love to play chess -->